rlipscombe/erlang-cluster/erlclu/README.md

   restarting pods) is probably to implement a sidecar that issues a new certificate request before expiry.
 - The SSH host key is stored in a secret and is the same for all pods.
 We might prefer to generate it in a/the init container.
 The `ssh` command above ignores the host key, which makes this currently moot.
-- SSH daemon authentication accepts any password; we should use public key auth.
-This would require synchronising authorized_users somehow.
 - The Erlang runtime doesn't support running as pid 1.
 Consider shared process namespace or using a lightweight init, such as `tini`.
-- The containers run as 'root'; this needs addressing.
 - Rather than use `imagePullPolicy: Always` (and delete the deployment every time), we should version the created images appropriately.
 - Erlang distribution should probably be restricted with K8s NetworkPolicy.